 To use lemongrass in this way, simply take a small cutting of several blades, crush them up, and rub them over your skin.
 As a nice bonus, you can also use lemongrass in your cooking.
 Note that this not a single type of grass, but an umbrella name for multiple species.
 Citronella grass is another specific type, but all contain citronella oil.

-Another plant that can pull double duty in your kitchen and as a mosquito repellant, rosemary has a lovely scent and can be easily grown at home.
+Another grow plant that can pull double duty in your kitchen and as a mosquito repellant, rosemary has a lovely scent and can be easily grown at home.
 It does best in dry climates with plenty of heat, but you can grow it in a container even in colder climes.
 Again, this plant is best used crushed up and rubbed on the skin to help repel mosquitoes.
 Interestingly, rosemary can also repel cabbage moths and carrot flies.

 Peppermint, spearmint, and other types of mint can be used to repel mosquitoes.
-Like lemongrass and several other plants on our list, mint won’t do this without a little help, though.
-You’ll need to crush the leaves to release the aroma – it’s the smell of mint that pests do not like.
-Note that mint works well either fresh or dried, which makes it a good option for drying and bundling into sachets with other herbs to help prevent pests in your home.
+Like lemongrass and several other mosquito repellent plants on our list, mint won’t do this without a little help, though.
+You’ll need to crush the leaves to release the aroma — it’s the smell of mint that pests do not like.
+Note that mint works well either fresh or dried, which makes it a good option for drying and bundling into sachets with other herbs to help prevent mosquitoes and pests in your home.
 You can also combine cut pieces of leaves and stems with witch hazel and create a spray that can be used around outdoor areas.

 Aloe has been used for thousands of years in a wide range of treatments.
 However, it is particularly useful for treating mosquito bites.
 No, it does not work as a repellant, but a small piece of aloe rubbed over a bite will alleviate itching, help control swelling, and improve your comfort.
-Growing aloe is pretty simple, as these succulents require little in the way of special care.
+Growing an aloe vera plant is pretty simple, as these succulents require little in the way of special care.
 They also thrive in pots, making it easy for those without a lot of outdoor space to cultivate them.

 While it resembles mint in appearance, lemon balm is a little different.
 It can be used in culinary dishes, but can also be crushed up and rubbed on the skin to repel mosquitoes.
 It works to reduce itchiness in bites and can attract butterflies and bees to your outdoor areas.
 Note that these can grow up to three feet in height.